trustedlogin/trustedlogin-connector/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.2.1 on September 8, 2024 =

+* Updated the plugin readme to point to the [TrustedLogin Privacy Policy](https://www.trustedlogin.com/privacy-policy/) and [Terms of Service](https://www.trustedlogin.com/authorized-user-terms/).
+* Code formatting improvements
+* Security improvements

 = 1.2 on August 26, 2024 =